HTTP routers

 HTTP routes process HTTP requests over HTTP/1.1 and HTTP/2.

-- Sending a request to a HTTP backend group for processing.
-In this case, you can set up timeouts for request processing, add WebSocket support, or modification of the URI before sending the request to the backends.
+Send the request to a HTTP backend group for processing.
+In this case, you can configure request processing timeouts:

-- Redirecting a request to another address with the selected response code and request URI modifications.
+Redirect the request to another address with the selected response code and request URI modifications.
 In this case, you can modify the path (completely or partially), delete query parameters, and change the host, port, and schema.

-- Immediate return of the static response.
+Immediately return a static response.

 -